Blueprint Travelers

 Jump to

 The name Kobe may sound familiar to you.
 It is often referenced when talking about high-end Japanese beef, but it is also a town in Japan (where this beef comes from).
-The town is not as frequented by tourists despite being less than 30 minutes by train from both Kyoto and Osaka.
+The town is not as frequented by tourists despite being less than 1 hour by train from both Kyoto and Osaka.
 However, it has a lot to offer as a modern port city.
 It was the first city to open up to international influence and trade in the 1850s and there is evidence of international influence is some of the historical districts around the town.
 The town also has many sake distilleries, giving you access to boutique and artisanal sake producers.
 And finally, the town celebrates its tie to the designation of Kobe beef with many restaurants specializing in serving different cuts of beef.
 And with how close the town is to Kyoto and Osaka, a Kobe day trip could be the perfect amount of time to explore this city.

-The town of Nara is so close to Kyoto and Osaka that it can be accessed with an easy train ride.
+The town of Kobe is so close to Kyoto and Osaka that it can be accessed with an easy train ride.
 You can also look into spending the evening in Kobe, especially if you are considering continuing on to Hiroshima when visiting Japan.

 What To Do During a Kobe Day Trip